apache/activemq-artemis/docs/user-manual/en/embedding-activemq.md

 ## JMS API

 JMS embedding is simple as well.
-This example requires that you have defined the config files `broker.xml`, `activemq-jms.xml`, and a `activemq-users.xml` if you have security enabled.
-Let's also assume that a queue and connection factory has been defined in the `activemq-jms.xml` config file.
+This example requires that you have defined the config file `broker.xml`.
+Let's also assume that a queue and connection factory has been defined in the `broker.xml` config file as well.

 ``` java
 import org.apache.activemq.artemis.jms.server.embedded.EmbeddedJMS;